TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 }
 ```

-* Put this in my packages directory and then need another stub config file in each package folder
+I can put that in my packages directory and then use a stub config file in each per-package directory.

 ```json
 {